edzer/mss/README.md

 mss
 ===
 meaningful spatial statistics, an R package that implements and extends the ideas from [meaningful spatial prediction and aggregation](http://www.sciencedirect.com/science/article/pii/S1364815213001977); see also http://meaningfulspatialstatistics.org/ for news.

+The vignette of the package is shown [here](https://edzer.github.io/)

 To see earlier material, presented at or before the AGU 2014 [presentation](https://agu.confex.com/agu/fm14/meetingapp.cgi#Paper/3289), please use
 ```